xero/moebius-web/README.md

 Pressing the F1 to F10 keys will quickly select light shade, medium shade, dark shade, full, upper, lower, left, right, middle, and dot blocks respectively.
 Holding down the Ctrl whilst clicking somewhere on the canvas containing a text block filled with color, or a half block, will change the current color immediately underneath the cursor, or alternatively the foreground character of the text character.

-# Clone Brush - comma
+# Clone Brush - w

 Once a text block has been selected by using the 'ctrl' or 'alt/option' key, it can then be used as a brush anywhere else on the image.
 Holding down alt whilst dragging the mouse will clone the text character immediately underneath the pointer when the drag operation is started, effectively 'smearing' the text character over the canvas.